Choosing the Right Reward and Incentive Vendor

 The team should be willing to discuss a custom build, a plan for integration, or another solution if the vendor does not offer a current integration for an essential technology solution in your stack to ensure your program operates seamlessly.

-Businesses with retail locations should consider a vendor that provides a solution that can integrate in-store and online.
+Businesses with retail locations should consider a company that provides a solution that can integrate with in-store and online operations during the vendor selection journey.

 Discuss what types of applications the vendor provides to engage your loyalty program in physical stores, including receipt scanning, point-of-sale integrations, and QR codes.
 The system should simplify enrollment and redemption via mobile devices, and users shouldn’t have to rely heavily on a store associate.